 The benefit is when Stonewood Grill updates the menu on the website, the changes will also be displayed in the above SERP (The image above).
-This is cost effective since the menu is mantained in one place online.
+This is cost-effective since the menu is maintained in one place online.

 Just remember to focus on solid content creation and copywriting fundamentals, engage your viewers deeply, and stay abreast of technical trends like backlinks, SEO health, site speed, and schema.